Murder of Maya Millete: Prosecution of Larry Millete

 In an interview in January 2021, Larry admitted to having arguments with Maya in 2020.
 Beginning on February 3, 2021, Larry hired an attorney and stopped being cooperative with police.
 In April 2021, it was reported that Larry wanted to hire someone to kill the man he suspected Maya had an affair with.
 In May 2021, Larry's remaining firearms were seized by the police based on a gun violence restraining order (GVRO) due to the unsafe environment they posed to his children; his children reportedly knew the passcode to his gun safe and a photo was presented showing his 4-year-old son standing on a table, surrounded by firearms.

 In late July 2021, Larry was named a person of interest by the Chula Vista Police Department.
 In September 2021, with visitation of the children still in dispute, Larry made accusations against members of Maya's side of the family, in an attempt to justify the lack of visitation.
 On Tuesday October 19, 2021, Larry Millete was arrested and charged with the murder of his wife Maya.
 During a press conference announcing the arrest San Diego County District Attorney Summer Stephan stated that the body of Maya Millete had not yet been found as of the time of the arrest.
 The arrest came after 67 search warrants had been executed, and 87 interviews had been conducted.
+Following the arrest, the Millete home was searched again, a vial containing a chemical found in hemlock was found.
 After Larry's arrest, he remained in custody and was held without bond.
 On Thursday October 21, 2021, Larry pleaded not guilty at his arraignment at San Diego County Superior Court's South County Court in Chula Vista.
 On Thursday November 4, Larry was denied bail and release, with the judge citing his past threat of harm upon an individual he believes was having an affair with Maya.